rafaelherik/azure-control-tower/docs/index.md

 # Azure Command Tower Documentation

+> **⚠️ Alpha Release Notice**
+>
+> Azure Command Tower is currently in **alpha stage**.
+This documentation reflects ongoing development:
+> - Some features may be incomplete or under active development
+> - Documentation may be updated frequently as features evolve
+> - Commands and interfaces are subject to change
+> - We appreciate your patience and feedback during this early phase

 Welcome to the Azure Command Tower documentation!
 Azure Command Tower (azct) is a terminal-based UI for exploring and managing Azure resources.

 ## What is Azure Command Tower?